charliemchapman/charliemchapman.com/src/posts/2019/8/29/designing-dark-noise.md

 # Round 1

-The very first thing I built was a player page based on the 3rd principle: **Keep it dark** (expect fat fingers)
+The first thing I built was a player page based on the 3rd principle: **Keep it dark** (expect fat fingers)

 ![Dark Noise design version 01](./dark-noise-design-v01.jpg)
 <p class="postCaption">In case you doubted my lack of design pedigree, this was full design, not a wireframe 😅</p>